nichnarmada/docusaurus-plugin-chat-page/documentation/roadmap.md

 ### Summary

 1. **Build-Time Ingestion:**
-   - Fetch documentation content → Split it into chunks → Compute embeddings using the OpenAI API → Serialize results as JSON via Docusaurus’s createData API.
+   - Fetch documentation content → Split it into chunks → Compute embeddings using the OpenAI API → Serialize results as JSON via Docusaurus's createData API.
 2. **Plugin Integration:**
    - Implement loadContent() and contentLoaded() to run the ingestion pipeline during the Docusaurus build and register a custom chat route.
 3. **Client-Side Chat Processing:**
-   - Load the JSON vectorstore → On user query, compute a query embedding (or use a client‑side model) → Perform a similarity search → Retrieve relevant chunks → Construct a prompt and generate an answer using OpenAI’s Chat API.
+   - Load the JSON vectorstore → On user query, compute a query embedding (or use a client‑side model) → Perform a similarity search → Retrieve relevant chunks → Construct a prompt and generate an answer using OpenAI's Chat API.
 4. **Testing & Deployment:**
    - Test each module, optimize for performance, document usage, and finally publish the plugin.